10-Q 1 svbl-20240731.htm FORM 10-Q

 Sierra Mojada Property

-The focus of the Company for the 2024 calendar year will be to continue with the Arbitration process.
+The focus of the Company for the 2024 calendar year is continuing with the Arbitration process.
 If the blockade and the Arbitration proceedings are resolved, any continued exploration of the Sierra Mojada Property ultimately may require the Company to raise additional capital, identify other sources of funding or identify a strategic partner, or other strategic alternatives.
 The Company is also continuing to seek out other exploration projects for potential development and investment.

 Results of Operations

-For the three months ended January 31, 2024, the Company recorded a net loss of $193,000, or approximately $nil per share, compared to a net loss of $346,000, or approximately $0.01 per share, during the comparable period last year.
-The $153,000 decrease in net loss was primarily due to a $77,000 decrease in exploration and property holding costs and a $122,000 decrease in administrative expenses, which was partially offset by a $43,000 in other expense compared to a $4,000 in other income in the same period last year as described below.
+For the three months ended July 31, 2024, the Company recorded a net income of $21,000, or approximately $nil per share, compared to a net loss of $477,000, or approximately $0.01 per share, during the comparable period last year.
+The $498,000 decrease in net loss was primarily due to a $17,000 decrease in exploration and property holding costs, a $391,000 decrease in administrative expenses and a $58,000 increase in other income compared to the same period last year as described below.

 Exploration and Property Holding Costs

-Exploration and property holding costs decreased $77,000 to $59,000 for the three months ended January 31, 2024, compared to $136,000 for the comparable period last year.
-This decrease was mainly due to a $75,000 reimbursement from Bench Walk pursuant to the litigation Funding Agreement in the three months ended January 31, 2024 and a $16,000 concessions’ impairment in the same period last year.
+Exploration and property holding costs decreased $39,000 to $86,000 for the three months ended July 31, 2024, compared to $125,000 for the comparable period last year.
+This decrease was mainly due to a $35,000 reimbursement from Bench Walk pursuant to the litigation Funding Agreement in the three months ended July 31, 2024.
 As the Funding Agreement was entered into in September 2023, there is no comparable amount in the same period last year.

 General and Administrative Expenses